• Home

 The Journey Continues

-The way a student practises Tai Chi evolves over time, with direction from the instructor.
+The way a student practices Tai Chi evolves over time, with direction from the instructor.

 In the first year, the form will be linear, with lots of standing up, sinking down and transferring weight from one leg to the other.